warrenwu123/computer_space/README.md

 # Lab 4

-## Apply a policy to restrict permissions on the bucket
+# Apply a policy to restrict permissions on the bucket
-### Step 1 Apply policy to my S3 bucket
+## [1] Apply policy to my S3 bucket

 First, I created a new S3 bucket with the same name and region name